 - Bring a kettle of water to a boil.
 Pour over noodles placed in a heat-safe bowl.
-Let sit for about 10 minutes, or according to package directions.
+Let sit.

 - Drain and rinse with cold water.
 This prevents them from becoming gummy.

-Since using fresh ginger might not be something you do every week, here’s a quick tip to make the most of buying fresh ginger: Store it in a freezer bag in the freezer for 4-6 months.
+Since using fresh ginger might not be something you do every week, here’s a quick tip to prevent it from going bad: Simply tuck it, skin and all, right into a small freezer bag.
 When you need ginger for a recipe, pull it out and grate it (skin and all!) on a microplane.
 It’s easy and it dissolves right into the food, tastes great, and lasts for 4-6 months.

-This recipe uses toasted sesame oil and soy sauce for flavor, as well as fresh garlic and ginger—with a simple trick for ensuring that there aren’t little bits of anything for the kids to worry about.
-(But it’s still good without both if you don’t want to fuss!)
+This recipe uses toasted sesame oil and soy sauce for flavor, as well as fresh garlic and ginger.
+But it’s still good without both if you don’t want to fuss!

 Vegetable Stir Fry Noodles

 This recipe has lots of veggies so it’s colorful and filling—and so the kids can choose what they want with their noodles.
 My oldest usually picks one veggie out of the assortment that I include and I love that she’s able to choose something that makes her happy from what’s on the table.

 Stir Fry Noodles with Chicken, Beef or Shrimp